Safeguarding Children Policy

 6. Club Welfare Officers

-Hull City Ladies FC has appointed Sue Altass and Kirsty Eastwood as Club Welfare Officers, in line with FA requirements.
+Hull City Ladies FC has appointed Sue Altass as the Club Welfare Officer, in line with FA requirements.
 They have completed the relevant FA Safeguarding Children and Welfare Officer training.

 Their responsibilities include: